Anosov flows in dimension 3 from gluing building blocks with quasi-transverse boundary

-For uniqueness, we refer to the proof of \cite[Proposition~7.7]{beguinBuildingAnosovFlows2017} which deals with the case of Morse-Smale foliation for a given abstract Morse-Smale combinatorial type, i.e. when the set of marked leaves is empty.
-Reducing to uniqueness on the closure of each connected component of the complement of compact leaves, it is clear that the proof is completely similar for \qms{} and for Morse-Smale foliations. \end{proof}
+For uniqueness, we refer to the proof of \cite[Proposition~7.7]{beguinBuildingAnosovFlows2017} which deals with the case of Morse--Smale foliation for a given abstract Morse--Smale combinatorial type, i.e., when the set of marked leaves is empty.
+Reducing to uniqueness on the closure of each connected component of the complement of compact leaves, it is clear that the proof is completely similar for \qms{} and for Morse--Smale foliations. \end{proof}

 \begin{rmk} If $\cL$ and $\cL'$ are two filling laminations on the oriented torus, it is equivalent to say that $\cL$ and $\cL'$ have the same combinatorial type to say that $\cL$ and $\cL'$ complete each other in foliations $\cF$ and $\cF'$ which are topologically equivalent (in the sense of Definition~\ref{def: topo eq lamination}).
 This remark follows from Lemma~\ref{lem: extend qms prefoliation by qms foliation} and from Proposition~\ref{prop: qms foliation for given combi type}. \end{rmk}